-- Prepare detailed guidance on assessing environmental and social considerations for the classification of resources for non-resource specific issues. - Cooperate with resource-specific EGRC committees to ensure consistency with detailed resource-specific E-axis guidance. - Clarify related terms and concepts as relevant. - Although focused on environmental and social issues, consider how these integrate with E-axis economic issues and with related F and G-axes issues.
+- Prepare more detailed non-resource specific social and environmental guidelines - Work with resource-specific EGRC Working Groups to: - Ensure consistency with detailed resource-specific E-axis guidance. - Consider the guidelines needed for the UNFC to meet the UN Sustainable Development Goals (SDGs) - Prepare case studies - Clarify related terms and concepts as relevant. - Although focused on environmental and social issues, consider how these integrate with E-axis economic issues and with related F and G-axes issues.